lilajomok/lilajomok.github.io/_posts/2017-11-16-blood-donations-data-analysis.md

 tags: [R, logistic regression]
 ---

-*In addition to refreshing data analysis skills, our goal is to build a statistical model to predict if a blood donor will donate within a given time window, which is March 2007.*
+In addition to refreshing data analysis skills, our goal is to build a statistical model to predict if a blood donor will donate within a given time window, which is March 2007.

+The Rmarkdown document can be found at the [project repository](https://github.com/lilajomok/blood-donations).

 Table of Contents
 =================